Mayo High School: Curricular and extra curricular

 The school mascot is a Spartan warrior.
 The sports teams, students, and staff are known as the Mayo Spartans.
 The school colors are green and gold.
 It has teams in speech, chess, classic debate, theatre, mock trial, football, tennis, swimming, cross country, soccer, lacrosse, softball, baseball, rowing, basketball, golf, hockey, volleyball, track and field, Science Olympiad, FIRST Robotics Competition team, Math League, and Knowledge Bowl.
 Students may also letter in citywide athletics such as crew with the Rochester Rowing Club, figure-skating with the Rochester Figure Skating Club, Nordic skiing with the Rochester Nordic Ski Team, and mountain biking with the Rochester Mountain Bike Team.

 Sports

 Mayo High School participates in many sports, competing in the Big 9 conference within the Minnesota State High School League, usually at the largest class level.
-The sports available are boys baseball, boys and girls basketball, boys and girls cross country, boys and girls hockey, girls cheerleading, boys football, boys and girls soccer, boys and girls golf, girls softball, boys and girls swimming, girls dance team, boys and girls track and field, boys and girls tennis, boys wrestling, and girls volleyball,and bowling.
+The sports available are boys baseball, boys and girls basketball, boys and girls cross country, boys and girls hockey, girls cheerleading, boys football, boys and girls soccer, boys and girls golf, girls softball, boys and girls swimming, girls dance team, boys and girls track and field, boys and girls tennis, boys wrestling, and girls volleyball, and bowling.

-The boys tennis team won a state championship in 2007 and 2011.
+The boys' tennis team won a state championship in 2007 and 2011.

+The women’s tennis team won a state championship in 2023, 2024, and 2025.

 Mayo High School acquired the removable NFL football turf from the Minnesota Vikings after the demolition of the Metrodome in 2014.